gkunde/py_bing_images/README.md

 |--metadata | Enables writing the images metadata to a JSON file.
 |--list | Prints the available images date and title to the terminal.
 (Images are not downloaded)
 |--path | Specifies a directory path to save images to.
 Defaults to the current working directory.

-## Dependencies
-The following libraries are need by this project
-* requests